Medically reviewed by Drugs.com. Last updated on Jun 17, 2022.

 Most people with dumping syndrome develop signs and symptoms, such as abdominal cramps and diarrhea, 10 to 30 minutes after eating.
 Other people have symptoms 1 to 3 hours after eating.
 And still others have both early and late symptoms.

 Generally, you can help prevent dumping syndrome by changing your diet after surgery.
 Changes might include eating smaller meals and limiting high-sugar foods.
 In more-serious cases of dumping syndrome, you may need medications or surgery.

-Signs and symptoms of dumping syndrome generally occur right after eating, especially after a meal rich in table sugar (sucrose) or fruit sugar (fructose).
-Signs and symptoms might include:
+Signs and symptoms of dumping syndrome generally occur within minutes after eating, especially after a meal rich in table sugar (sucrose) or fruit sugar (fructose).
+They include:

 - Abdominal cramps

 Late dumping syndrome starts 1 to 3 hours after you eat a high-sugar meal.
 It takes time for signs and symptoms to develop because after you eat your body releases large amounts of insulin to absorb the sugars entering your small intestine.
 The result is low blood sugar.

 Signs and symptoms of late dumping syndrome can include:

 - Rapid heart rate

 Some people have both early and late signs and symptoms.
 And dumping syndrome can develop years after surgery.

 When to see a doctor